Logo Icon

 Section 25 - When Day of Maturity is a Holiday:

-1. Maturity Date: The maturity date of a promissory note or bill of exchange is the date on which the instrument becomes due for payment.
-The holder of the instrument has the legal right to demand payment on this date.
+1. Maturity Date: The maturity date of a promissory note or bill of exchange is when the instrument becomes due for payment.
+The instrument holder has the legal right to demand payment on this date.

 2. Public Holidays: Public holidays are official non-working days, such as national or regional holidays, when businesses and government offices are typically closed.